-- If an iFIX collector instance created in version 9.0 exists, after you upgrade collectors, another instance of the iFIX collector is created.
-Because of this, the Remote Collector Manager (RCM) will not work correctly.
+- Ensure that you are attempting to upgrade the collectors that were installed using the Historian Installation Package.
+If you previously installed the collectors using the Proficy Installer, such as the iFIX Proficy Installer, you must upgrade the collectors using the Proficy Installer only. - If an iFIX collector instance created in version 9.0 exists, after you upgrade collectors, another instance of the iFIX collector is created.
+Because of this, the Remote Collector Manager (RCM)

+will not work correctly.
 Therefore, if you want to use RCM, you must delete one of the instances.
 If needed, you can manually create another instance of the iFIX collector using Configuration Hub or the RemoteCollectorConfigurator utility.
-This is applicable to the iFIX Alarms and Events collector as well. - For collectors earlier than version 7.1, additional registries that you create manually are deleted.
-Therefore, we recommend that you back them up, uninstall the collectors, and then install the latest version.
+This is applicable to the iFIX Alarms and Events collector as well.

+• For collectors earlier than version 7.1, additional registries that you create manually are deleted.

+Therefore, we recommend that you back up them, uninstall the collectors, and then install the latest version.

-Install the collectors (on page 92).
+Install the collectors (on page 81).